On the Hausdorff dimension of the Rauzy gasket: Definition

 So, any special system $S$ can be described in the following way:

 with $a>b>c>0$, $a+b+c=1$.

-We are interested in the most generic case of special system of isometries in the sense that no integral linear relation holds for the parameters a, b, c except those that must hold by definition.
+We are only interested in the most generic case of special system of isometries in the sense that no integral linear relation holds for the parameters a, b, c except those that must hold by definition.

-We will be mainly interested in special systems of isometries of \emph{thin type}.
-By the latter we mean a system of isometries for which an equivalent system may have arbitrarily small support.
-As described in \cite{D} such systems can be used to construct 3-periodic central symmetric surfaces in the three space whose intersections with plane of fixed direction has a chaotic behavior.
-Thin case in the theory of {$\mathbb R$}-trees was discovered by Levitt in \cite{L} and sometimes is mentioned as \emph{Levitt} or \emph{exotic} case.
+We work with special systems of isometries of \emph{thin type}.
+By the latter we mean a system of isometries for which an equivalent system may have arbitrarily small support (or, equivalently, all orbits are everywhere dense).
+Thin type was discovered by Levitt in \cite{L} and sometimes is mentioned as \emph{Levitt} or \emph{exotic} case.
+In \cite{D} Dynnikov showed a strategy how to construct a symmetric 3-periodic surface whose intersections with a family of planes of fixed direction have chaotic behavior using a system of isometries of thin type.